brianbroderick/wergild/docs/creation.md

 If consciousness is attached to physical matter, what would this combined consiousness look like?
 If we could see from the outside of the universe in, perhaps we would know.

-If we are all unique facets, with our own thoughts and experiences, how will our existence benefit the whole?
+We are small and insignificant; yet, we are all unique facets, with our own thoughts and experiences.
+Combined together, the sum of our joy, loss, love, anger, pain, and death are unique.
+How will we ensure that our existence benefits the collective understanding and that we are not forgotten?